tc-functors/docs/src/content/docs/specification/yaml.md

 ```

 :::note
-macros are recurive.
-We can use !read macro inside the file referenced by !include.
+macros are recursive.
+We can use !read macro inside the file referenced by !include. !include is different from !read.
+Use !include to include entire entity block, use !read to splice the entity blocks into multiple files.
 :::

 ### !sexp